 20%

-Global influence(0.2)
+Global influence

 Methodology

 Missing data were imputed using multiple techniques where appropriate.
 Next, data were transformed to fit to a 0–100 scale and then aggregated using equal weights to determine dimensional scores.
-Finally, dimensional scores were geometrically aggregated using the ad hoc weights listed in the previous div to create an overall index score.
+Finally, dimensional scores were geometrically aggregated using the ad hoc weights listed in the previous section to create an overall index score.
 Countries are ranked on the basis of this score.

 For a detailed version of the methodology, please click the button below.

-METHODOLOGYIf you have questions regarding the index, please contact our research department at [email protected].
+If you have questions regarding the index, please contact our research department at [email protected].